deliciousbrains/mergebot-schemas/ANATOMY.md

 }
 ```

-Note that key values can also use `%` as a wildcard search token.
+Note that key values can also use regex for wildcard searching.
 When mapping serialized data you can use `ignore` to specify an ignored key or value.

 ```
 {
     "relationships": {
         "options": [
             {
-                "option_name": "%category_children",
+                "option_name": "(.*)category_children",
                 "option_value": "terms",
                 "serialized": {
                     "key": "terms:term_id",